instead-hub/instead/readme.txt

 ***

-Or you can try ./configure.sh.
+Or you can try run ./configure.sh